ganeshpandey16/Gensolve/README.md

-Run the main.py to directly check for images through the web app Counter.py works better with stright lines shapes regularization Spline.py works for smooth curved shapes
+Run main.py to directly check images through the web app.
+Counter.py is best for regularizing straight line shapes.
+Spline.py is used for smooth curved shapes.
-Completion.py completes the incomplete shape using the symmetry lines
+Completion.py completes incomplete shapes using symmetry lines.
+I have also attached GenSolve_Doc.pdf, which contains the complete documentation of the approach and the code, including the input and output for several test cases.